dcoai/nftables_port/dev_docs/security.md

 ## Security Checklist

-When deploying NFTex in production:
+When deploying NFTables.Port in production:

 - [ ] CAP_NET_ADMIN capability set correctly
 - [ ] Port binary has secure permissions (750 or 700)